-When Super Bowl LI commences at 6:30 p.m. this evening (Sunday, February 5, 2017), millions of viewers will tune in to watch the New England Patriots play the Atlanta Falcons.
-For some fans, it is an opportunity to pull for the “underdog” Falcons against the “Evil Empire” Patriots.
-For others, it is a chance to [ Read More ]
+When Super Bowl LIII commences Sunday evening, millions of viewers will tune in to watch the New England Patriots play the Los Angeles Rams.
+For most fans, it is an opportunity not only to watch a great game, but to throw a party, take in the half-time show, and laugh at some ads.
+I’m going [ Read More ]

 Work and Leisure